Skip to main content

 Career Mentorship

-Join the mentorship database!
-Career mentors act as a resource for new Americans who are wanting to advance their career.
-Mentors will offer guidance on certification and licensure and offer networking opportunities to mentees.
+Career mentors act as a resource for new Americans, offering guidance on certification and licensure as well as networking opportunities.
 NOTE: Joining the mentorship database does not guarantee a match with a mentee as it is dependent on the career interests of our current clients.